usfpgsc/usfpgsc.github.io/_portfolio/Gymbo_HTML.md

 ## Making Predictions

 Making future predictions is impressively easy with `caret` and `timetk`.
 Simply pass the time features into `timetk`'s function `tk_make_future_series` and the library will return an array with future observation times spaced by the mean difference in the observed times (in our case that is very close to half an hour, but just slightly larger.
 We can round the times to the nearest half hour using lubridate).
-Passing those times into the `tk_augment_timeseires_signature` function will return appropriate time feautures we used for modelling, and then a small mutate to include our unique features finishes the job.
+Passing those times into the `tk_augment_timeseires_signature` function will return appropriate time features we used for modelling, and then a small mutate to include our unique features finishes the job.

 Shown below is a plot of predictions for the next three days.
 <img src="/images/portfolio/Gymbo//unnamed-chunk-10-1.png" />